A Comprehensive Survey on Deep Graph Representation Learning: Recommender Systems

 After the graph propagation module outputs node-level representations, there are multiple methods to leverage node representations for recommendation tasks.
 A plain solution is to apply a readout function on layer outputs like the concatenation operation used by NGCF:

-However, the readout function among layers would neglects the relationship between target item and current user.
-A general solution is to use attention mechanism \cite{vaswani2017attention} to reweight and aggregate the node representations.
+However, the readout function among layers would neglect the relationship between the target item and the current user.
+A general solution is to use the attention mechanism \citep{vaswani2017attention} to reweight and aggregate the node representations.
 SR-GNN adapts soft-attention mechanism to model the item-item relationship:

 where $\textbf{q},\ W_1,\ W_2$ are trainable matrices.